Murder of Santos Rodriguez: Murder

-Dallas Police Officer Jerry Foster was also at the scene at the time of Santos' killing.
+Dallas Police Officer Jerry Foster was also at the scene at the time of Santos's killing.
 Foster was on patrol when he responded to a police broadcast reporting the burglary at the gas station.
 He investigated the scene and found that a desk drawer was open in the station, a rear window was broken out, and a cigarette machine had been pried open.
 Foster witnessed the arrival of Cain, Arnold, and the Rodriguez brothers in Arnold's car.
 Foster reported that he yelled out to Arnold that he had received information that a third individual was suspected in the burglary.
 Foster approached Arnold's car and laid his arm on the car door when he heard the shooting of Santos.
-Foster saw Santos' head slump over and saw blood coming from Santos' head.
+Foster saw Santos's head slump over and saw blood coming from Santos's head.
 Foster heard Cain scream before Cain quickly exited the vehicle and stated: "My God, My God, What have I done, I didn't mean to do it."
 Arnold also left the vehicle and vomited.
 Moments after Cain exited the vehicle, Foster took Cain's gun from him.
 Five live rounds and one empty cartridge were in the gun.
 Officer David Rowe, who was also on patrol that morning, responded to a radio call about a boy being accidentally shot.
 Rowe arrived at the scene minutes after hearing the radio call, and saw that both Rodriguez brothers were still handcuffed and in the police car, with Santos in the front seat "all bloody".
-Officer Rowe would later attend Santos' funeral.
-Santos' pulse was checked and an ambulance was called.
+Officer Rowe would later attend Santos's funeral.
+Santos's pulse was checked and an ambulance was called.
 Santos was pronounced dead on arrival at Parkland Hospital.